yalelibrary/linked-art-mapping/specs/md/glossary/normalization.md

 String normalization includes the following steps:

-1. Remove diacritics from the string, as appropriate.
+1. Remove diacritics from the string.
 2. Convert the characters to lower case.
 3. Trim leading and trailing whitespace.
 4. Convert internal whitespace to single whitespace characters.